Table of Contents

 Outsourcing payroll duties.
 Unless the wages and other compensation paid to the individual performing services for you are paid by a CPEO and are covered by a contract described in section 7705(e)(2) between you and a CPEO (CPEO contract), you’re responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract with a third party to perform these acts.
 You remain responsible if the third party fails to perform any required action.
 If you choose to outsource any of your payroll and related tax duties (that is, withholding, reporting, and paying over social security, Medicare, FUTA, and income taxes) to a third-party payer, such as a payroll service provider (PSP) or reporting agent, visit IRS.gov and enter “outsourcing payroll duties” in the search box for helpful information on this topic.
 For more information on the different types of third party payer arrangements, see section 16.

 Severance payments are subject to social security and Medicare taxes, income tax withholding, and FUTA tax. .
 Severance payments are wages subject to social security and Medicare taxes.
-As noted in section 15, Special Rules for Various Types of Services and Payments , severance payments are also subject to income tax withholding and FUTA tax.
+As noted in section 15, severance payments are also subject to income tax withholding and FUTA tax.

 You must receive written notice from the IRS to file Form 944.
-If you have been filing Forms 941 (or Forms 941-SS, Employer's QUARTERLY Federal Tax Return—American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands, or Formularios 941-PR, Planilla para la Declaración Federal TRIMESTRAL del Patrono), and believe your employment taxes for the calendar year will be $1,000 or less, and you would like to file Form 944 instead of Forms 941, you must contact the IRS during the first calendar quarter of the tax year to request to file Form 944.
+If you’ve been filing Forms 941 (or Forms 941-SS, Employer's QUARTERLY Federal Tax Return—American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands, or Formularios 941-PR, Planilla para la Declaración Federal TRIMESTRAL del Patrono), and believe your employment taxes for the calendar year will be $1,000 or less, and you would like to file Form 944 instead of Forms 941, you must contact the IRS during the first calendar quarter of the tax year to request to file Form 944.
 You must receive written notice from the IRS to file Form 944 instead of Forms 941 before you may file this form.
 For more information on requesting to file Form 944, including the methods and deadlines for making a request, see the Instructions for Form 944.